-(A) The Employer shall contribute an amount equal to one-half of one percent (0.5%) of the gross pay of Legal Workers to the UAW Education Funds for the purpose of enabling employees to pursue their educational goals and for such other educational and training endeavors as shall be undertaken by the Union and the Employer for the benefit of the employees and the Employer.

-(B) This provision shall expire on the date of expiration of this contract unless expressly renewed or renegotiated by the parties.
-The parties shall meet to discuss this provision and its utilization at the request of either party upon fifteen (15) days notice.
+- (A) The Employer shall contribute an amount equal to one-half of one percent (0.5%) of the gross pay of Legal Workers to the UAW Education Funds for the purpose of enabling employees to pursue their educational goals and for such other educational and training endeavors as shall be undertaken by the Union and the Employer for the benefit of the employees and the Employer. - (B) The parties shall meet to discuss this provision and its utilization at the request of either party upon fifteen (15) days' notice.
 In the event the UAW Education Fund ceases to exist or the college program it administers ceases operation, the Employer and the Union shall meet to negotiate a new arrangement for the Employer's Education Fund contributions.
 The new arrangement shall not result in the diminution of the contribution paid on behalf of legal worker employees.